dejanbatanjac/dejanbatanjac.github.io/_posts/2019-02-13-Building PyTorch functionality.md

 Note how we defined both `forward()` and `backward()` functions being part of the VanillaAG class inherited from `torch.autograd.Function`.

+Each autograd operator is really two functions that operate on Tensors.
+The `forward()` function computes output Tensors from input Tensors.

+The `backward()` function receives the gradient of the output Tensors with respect to some scalar value, and computes the gradient of the input Tensors with respect to that same scalar value.

 --
 ## nn package, and what is a module?